anmarkosyan/nodeJSProject/readme.md

 Just go on [official Node.js website](https://nodejs.org/) and download the installer.
 Also, be sure to have **git** available in your PATH , so click [official GIT website](https://git-scm.com/).
 Don't forget  install **npm**, so find more in [official NPM website](https://npmjs.org/).
-At the last install **MongoDB** in your local machine by a follow this link [official mongoDB website](https://docs.mongodb.com/manual/administration/install-community/)
+Also install **MongoDB** in your local machine by a follow this link [official mongoDB website](https://docs.mongodb.com/manual/administration/install-community/) and Postman for working with Api's and CRUD operations [official Postman website](https://www.postman.com/downloads/) and finally signup to Heroku app [official Heroku website](https://www.heroku.com/)

 If the installation was successful, you should be able to run the following command.
 Here I'm using this versions...